simara-svatopluk/ddd-course/3-model/model.md

 TODO IMAGE reality is modeled by an abstract model and abstract model is validated by reality

-Validation and modeling are bounded continous processes.
+Validation and modeling are bounded continuous processes.
 The project evolves, our domain understanding evolves, so the model evolves as well.

 ## Model and Language